MaxITService/Console2Ai/readme.md

 -   **Alt+S Hotkey:** Instantly start a conversational AI session with your console history and current query.
 -   **Context Control:** Specify how many lines of console history (1-1999) to include in the AI prompt.
 Simply type a number before prompt and let it go! like "50 explain the last few commands and suggest an optimization" - number will be automatically picked up and parsed into console history line count.
 -   **Session Logging:** Save your recent console lines to a text file for reference.
+-   **Transcript Cleanup:** Automatically clean up old transcripts to save space.
+Transcripts older than 2 days are deleted if not used.

 When you press Alt+C, the script analyzes your current input line, captures the specified number of transcript history lines, and sends everything to `aichat`.
 The AI response then replaces your current input line in the console.
 Aichat is free and open source application.

 ## 📋 Prerequisites

-Before you begin, ensure you have the following:

-1.  **PowerShell:** Version 5.1 or higher.
-PowerShell 7+ is recommended for the best `PSReadLine` experience.
-2.  **`aichat` by sigoden:** This is the AI chat client Console2Ai uses.
+Quick recap: you will need this script loaded in powershell, and backend app "aichat.exe" which uses the AI API (which you will also need, this is like a key to your AI service).
+So you will have to install both - and guide below will explain every step that you need to take, and if somethign is not easy to understand, ask me in discussion!
     -   **Installation:** Visit the [`aichat` GitHub releases page](https://github.com/sigoden/aichat/releases) and download the appropriate binary for your operating system (e.g., `aichat-*--x86_64-pc-windows-msvc.zip
 `).
     -   **Link to repo if you need help:** [https://github.com/sigoden/aichat](https://github.com/sigoden/aichat)

 ## 🛠️ Installation & Configuration

-Follow these steps to get Console2Ai up and running:
+Follow these steps to get Console2Ai-transcript up and running:

 1.  **Install and Configure `aichat`**
     a.  **Download `aichat`:**
         Grab the latest release from [here](https://github.com/sigoden/aichat/releases).
 For Windows, you'll likely want the `...windows-x86_64.exe` file.

     b.  **Add `aichat` to your PATH:**
-        For Console2Ai to find `aichat.exe`, it needs to be in your system's PATH.
+        For Console2Ai-transcript to find `aichat.exe`, it needs to be in your system's PATH.
         -   Create a dedicated folder for CLI tools, e.g., `C:\Tools\bin`
         -   Rename the downloaded `aichat` executable to `aichat.exe` and move it to this folder.
         -   Add this folder to your PATH.
 You can do this via PowerShell: